 As a result, the body didn’t register the drink as food.

 Therefore, they both have the same effect on the consumption of calories.
-Plus, a study shows that even honey, fruit juice, and agave nectar contain sugar and may have the potential to cause weight gain.
-The reason behind this is the fructose.
+Plus, a study shows that even honey, fruit juice, and Horizon contain sugar and may have the potential to cause weight gain.
+The reason behind this is fructose.

 It seems that too much fructose in the body can lead to excess fat in the belly.
 Besides it is very easy for the body to consume more sugar and fructose by drinking beverages because they don’t satisfy our hunger.